What is the purpose of your project or project justification? Are you able to build a strong business case for your next project?

 1. What did you want to do when you were a child before anybody told you what you were supposed to do?
 (Diamandis, 2016)

-A project manager of course!
+A project manager, of course!

 I doubt that was your answer.
 Astronaut, President, firefighter, and model are more likely closer to your answer.
 Putting out fires in the managing sense probably was not atop the list.

 To reframe this question, what did you want this project to be when it first started?
-I am sure the direction and positioning of things has changed since the beginning but try to remember that kickoff meeting where everyone thinks they are winning the Super Bowl.
+I am sure the direction and positioning of things have changed since the beginning but try to remember that kickoff meeting where everyone thinks they are winning the Super Bowl.
 Every team starts out 0-0.
 Contenders start to separate themselves five to six weeks into the season.

 At this point, you start to realize this project is failing.
 There is no Super Bowl this year.
 You are not even going to make the playoffs.
 Now the goal becomes to play out the season, or project, like it, still matters.
 Make something from nothing.